Dassault Rafale: Egypt

-In November 2014, Egypt was reportedly in negotiations with France to purchase 24 to 36 Rafales, subject to a financing agreement.
+In November 2014, Egypt was reportedly in negotiations with France to purchase 24 to 36 Rafales, subject to a financing and weapons package agreement.
 By February 2015, the two countries were negotiating a loan from France's export credit agency to reach an export agreement for up to 24 Rafales.
+The condition for Egypt to buy the 12 additional fighters was to get SCALP-EG missiles, this was compromised by the US blocking the deal.
 Egypt aimed for the deal's quick completion as to have them on display at the inauguration of the Suez Canal expansion in August 2015.

 On 16 February 2015, Egypt became the Rafale's first international customer when it officially ordered 24 Rafales, as part of a larger deal, including a FREMM multipurpose frigate and missiles, worth US$5.9 billion (€5.2 billion).
 The order comprised 8 single-seat models and 16 two-seaters.
 In July 2015, a ceremony marking Egypt's acceptance of its first three Rafales, was held at Dassault's flight test center in Istres.
 In January 2016, Egypt received three more Rafales.
 All six aircraft are two-seat models (Rafale DM) diverted from French Air Force deliveries.
-Egypt received the third batch of three Rafales flown by Egyptian pilots from France in April 2017; this was included the first single-seat model (Rafale EM) to be delivered to the Egyptian Air Force.
+Egypt received the third batch of three Rafales flown by Egyptian pilots from France in April 2017; this included the first single-seat model (Rafale EM) to be delivered to the Egyptian Air Force.
 Egypt took delivery of the fourth batch of two Rafale EMs in July 2017.
 The fifth batch, comprising the last 3 Rafale EMs, was delivered in November 2017, increasing the number in service to 14 Rafales.

 In June 2016, Egypt begun negotiations with Dassault to acquire 12 additional Rafales, intending to exercise an option of the first contract.
 An Egyptian delegation visited France in November 2017 for negotiations.
-In May 2021, Egypt ordered 30 more Rafales in a contract worth $4.5bn.
-On 15 November 2021, Egypt confirmed that it will receive 30 Rafale F3R between 2024 and 2026.
+In May 2021, Egypt ordered 30 more Rafales in a contract worth $4.5bn after France achieved making the SCALP EG missile ITAR-free by replacing the US-made parts with French-made components.
 The Egyptian Air Force is interested in buying the Rafale F4 variant once Dassault prepares it for foreign buyers.

 Analysts view the relatively quick series of 84 orders from Egypt and Qatar as being influenced by the Arab Spring and uncertainty of US involvement in the Middle East.